lraveri/grafana-demo/README.md

 - Error patterns and spikes
 - Background system logs

 **💡 Tip**: Leave the script running for about 10 minutes to generate sufficient data for meaningful analysis and visualization.
+During this time, you should receive alerts via email if they are correctly configured.

 ## 📝 License